Richest country in Europe marks third year of free public transport

 It seems more than hard to imagine but, if you've been living in the tiny EU state of Luxembourg you will already have had access to free public transport for the last three years.

-Unsurprisingly on the anniversary of this novel and seemingly very expensive public initiative, almost everyone who use trams, buses and trains in the tiny EU state say they're happy with it.
+Unsurprisingly on the anniversary of this novel and seemingly very expensive public initiative, almost everyone who uses trams, buses and trains in the tiny EU state says they're happy with it.

 As you might have guessed, free transport does come at a price; taxpayers' money ultimately funds it - but that makes it more equitable, the Minister of Mobility and Public Works explains.

-Luxembourg is also promoting it as a way of combating pollution and climate change by luring people away from their vehicles and into train and buses.
+Luxembourg is also promoting it as a way of combating pollution and climate change by luring people away from their vehicles and into trains and buses.

 "This allows all border residents, especially those from Belgium, Germany and France, to travel easily.
 And in addition, it is a good form of freedom.
 We don't have this in France.
 There are fewer controllers, there is less hassle," another happy tram user said.